JetBrains-Research/IntelliJDeodorant/README.md

 Based on [JDeodorant](https://github.com/tsantalis/JDeodorant) Eclipse plugin.

-The original tool supports five code smells, namely **Feature Envy**, **Type/State Checking**, **Long Method**, **God Class** and **Duplicated Code**.
+The tool supports several code smells, namely **Feature Envy**, **Type/State Checking**, **Long Method** and **God Class**.

-*Work in progress.
-The check mark indicates that the code smell is supported by IntelliJDeodorant.*

-- [x] Feature Envy problems can be resolved by appropriate Move Method refactorings.
+- Feature Envy problems can be resolved by appropriate Move Method refactorings.
-- [x] Type Checking problems can be resolved by appropriate Replace Conditional with Polymorphism refactorings.
+- Type Checking problems can be resolved by appropriate Replace Conditional with Polymorphism refactorings.
-- [x] State Checking problems can be resolved by appropriate Replace Type code with State/Strategy refactorings.
+- State Checking problems can be resolved by appropriate Replace Type code with State/Strategy refactorings.
-- [x] Long Method problems can be resolved by appropriate Extract Method refactorings.
+- Long Method problems can be resolved by appropriate Extract Method refactorings.
-- [x] God Class problems can be resolved by appropriate Extract Class refactorings.
+- God Class problems can be resolved by appropriate Extract Class refactorings.
-- [ ] Duplicated Code problems can be resolved by appropriate Extract Clone refactorings.

 ## Installation
 Supported IntelliJ IDEA version: 2019.3.3